 On-campus housing is not available for married students and single students with children.
 A number of apartments are located within close proximity of the College.
 The College assumes no responsibility for off-campus housing.
-However, the Executive Director of Student Services will assist off-campus students in locating suitable living quarters.
+However, the Director for Student Services will assist off-campus students in locating suitable living quarters.
 Students needing off-campus housing are encouraged to arrive in Phoenix at least one month prior to registration.
-Temporary housing on campus may be available for up to one week if arrangements are made in advance with the Executive Director of Student Services.
+Temporary housing on campus may be available for up to one week if arrangements are made in advance with the Director for Student Services.